-I already knew (through some spoilers) that Ron pairs up with Toby in here.
-Not really my favorite pairing or seemed like so but I thought that with Toby’s character in here thus far (not too overboard with stuffs OR that loud), I was willing to accept.
+I already knew (through some spoilers) that Ron paired up with Toby in here.
+Not really my favorite pairing or seemed like so but I thought that with Toby’s character in here thus far (not too overboard with stuff OR that loud), I was willing to accept.

 Anyway, Ron’s appearance gave some sort of intrigue feeling to it.
 Though I know it was an attempt to create hype around his character, but at least it was different from others in here so I decided to be patient and see what else would happen.
 But I found it a tad funny that Man Shek (Michael Miu) was making a comment about how the rumors kept spreading so that was how Ron’s character became the legendary racer.
 (I had a laugh at that for once.)

 Ron actually did not appear like officially until the scene were Man Shek took Ching Ling out for a midnight snack at this one street stall.
 It was really funny that some of the guys at their table were going on and on yet they did not know that the supposedly ‘legendary racer’ was right in front of them all that time.
 (Claiming that the ‘legendary racer’ was a woman WAS WAY funny.
 Especially how after that, Ron appeared and sat down at the table.
 It was like his cue or something.)
 After one of the guys was done with telling the story and trying to prove that the ‘legendary racer’ was a woman, his friend jumped in and contradicted him right away.
 And honestly, they should’ve seen it coming!
 LOL!
 Those two were actually trying to play the ‘dine and dash’ game yet Man Shek and Ching Ling fell for that one.
 Too bad they did not realize that the ‘legendary racer’ was sitting alongside them the whole time and even had to endure the accusation.